The supply of residential accommodation in a dwelling is exempt from GST.

 Non-resident principal contracts services agent to sell and distribute their goods

-If the New Zealand GST-registered agent and the principal agree, the agent will be responsible for returning GST on the sale of the goods rather than the non-resident.
-The agent will be able to claim GST incurred when importing the goods into New Zealand.
+If the New Zealand GST-registered agent and the principal agree, the agent is responsible for returning GST on the sale of the goods instead of the non-resident.
+The agent can claim GST incurred when importing the goods into New Zealand.

 A non-resident art gallery decides to sell several pieces of art in New Zealand.
 The gallery arranges for a GST-registered agent in New Zealand to carry out the sale.
-The agent agrees to act as the supplier and importer of the artwork, rather than the art gallery.
+The agent agrees to act as the supplier and importer of the artwork for the art gallery.
 The agent may claim for any GST paid to import the goods and is responsible for charging GST on the sale of the artwork in New Zealand.

 Who owns the goods